qccoders/QCVOC/web/CONTRIBUTING.md

 ## Contribution Workflow

 1. Assign yourself to the issue that you'll be working on.
-If there's no issue, your pull request is likely to be rejected until one is created and prioritized.
 Move the issue into the 'In progress' column on the project board, if you have the necessary access.
+If there's no issue associated with the work you'd like to do, your pull request is likely to be rejected until one is created and prioritized.
 2. Clone the repository and `git checkout develop` to ensure you are on the development branch.
 3. Create a new branch for your change with `git checkout -b <your-branch-name>` be descriptive, but terse.
 4. Make your changes.
 When finished, push your branch with `git push origin --set-upstream <your-branch-name>`.